weavora/wunit/README.md

 }
 ```

 That's it.
-Now you can use create proper functional tests without Selenium :)
+Now you can use/create proper functional tests without Selenium :)

 Your First Functional Test
 --------------------------

-Functional tests are simple PHP files that typically live in the ``protected/tests/functional/`` folder.
+Functional tests are simple PHP files that typically live in the the ``protected/tests/functional/`` folder.
-If you would like to test the pages handled by your ``SiteController`` class, start by creating
+If you want to test the pages handled by your ``SiteController`` class, start by creating
 a new ``SiteControllerTest.php`` file that extends a special ``WUnitTestCase`` class.

 ```ruby